Menrath/wordpress-activitypub/readme.txt

 * Fixed: Negotiation of ActivityPub requests for custom post types when queried by the ActivityPub ID.
 * Fixed: Avoid PHP warnings when using Debug mode and when the `actor` is not set.
 * Fixed: No longer creates Outbox items when importing content/users.
+* Fixed: Race-condition when adding a post to outbox directly at post creation or update.

 = 5.0.0 =